denten-books/plain-text/0-chapter.md

 Gitelman, I contend that textual legibility is becoming increasingly crucial to a critical understanding of what it means to remain human in a digital world.

-To trace the flows of governance and control that lurk beneath the text, of the sort that Friedrich Kittler warns us about, must mean more than passive apprehension of footprints indicating the "evanescent absence" of life.[^ln-lacan] Unlike Kittler, who once wrote that "under conditions of high technology, literature has nothing more to say,"[@kittler_gramophone_1999, 263] I believe that literature continues to speak.
-And it does so loudly.
-But the advent of digital textuality also means that the reading of texts must involve tools for computational hermeneutics.
+[[[ flag that computation hermeneutics are mine ]] To trace the hidden flows of textual governance and control, of the sort that Friedrich Kittler warns us about, must mean more than passive apprehension of footprints indicating the "evanescent absence" of life.[^ln-lacan] Unlike Kittler, who once wrote that "under conditions of high technology, literature has nothing more to say,"[@kittler_gramophone_1999, 263] I believe that literature continues to speak volumes. [[unpack simple sentence]] But the advent of digital textuality also means that the reading of texts must involve tools for computational hermeneutics.
 For now, commands like *xxd*, *pcap*, *ssh*, and *traceroute* resemble arcane incantations that elicit hidden, symbolic action.
 Those who wield them gain the metaphorical power to "hop" across, to "sniff" packets, to "survey," to "traverse," and to "flood" network topographies.
 Computational hermeneutics empower the reader to resist hard-wired models of machine-bound interpretation.
-Yet today, resistance remains within the purview of a few recalcitrant readers.
+Yet today, resistance remains within the purview of the few.
 Plain text aims to channel itinerant streams of data back into the mangroves of human agency and comprehension for all.
 There, code becomes intelligible for the very subjects whose loss Kittler laments.
 Only in such encrypted tunnels and secure shells can anything like the digital humanities take root.

-*Plain Text* makes a case for the recovery of textual roots latent in the machinery of contemporary computing.
+*Plain Text* makes a historical case for the recovery of textual roots latent in the machinery of contemporary computing.
 Software engineers routinely architect technologies that aim at nothing less than a "disruption" of culture: from the design of social media to the formation of massive shared archives.
 Because "cultural techniques" are formative of our society as a whole, supposedly technical decisions like choosing a text editor, a filing system, or a social networking platform should not be addressed in shallow instrumental terms limited to efficacy, speed, or performance.
 Computational hermeneutics encourage "users" to become active readers, thinkers, tinkerers, and makers of technology.
-It views "binary" and "digital" environments as literary systems, amenable to the construction and the deconstruction of meaning.
-In clarifying usage, I ask those who may have considered themselves mere users to apply the same critical acuity to the reading of code and device as they do to the close reading of prose and poetry.
+It treats "binary" and "digital" environments as literary systems, amenable to the construction and the deconstruction of meaning.
+In clarifying usage, I ask those who may have considered themselves mere "users" to apply the same critical acuity to the understanding of code and device as they do to the close reading of prose and poetry. [[add history time]]

-The reader up to the challenge of computational hermeneutics will find that not all texts are created equal.
+The reader that can rise to the challenge of computational hermeneutics will find that not all texts are created equal.
 In print, traditional distinctions between form and content lie flat.
 The printing press firmly embeds letters into paper, leaving no space between ink and page.
 From the early days of the internet, media-minded critics like Jerome McGann [@mcgann_radiant_2004], Johanna Drucker [@drucker_digital_2001], and Katherine Hayles [@hayles_print_2004] have compelled literary scholars to re-evaluate textuality in its media-specific context.
 Their work reminds us that the flatness of digital text endures only as an illusion.
 A substantial gap separates the visible text from the source code that produces it.
 Low-level, operational intuitions governing textuality---ideas about form, content, style, letter, and word---change profoundly as text shifts its confines from paper to pixel.
 Forces of capital and control often exploit that gap, relying on technological obscurity and institutional momentum to promote their ends, for better or for worse.

 In *Plain Text*, I argue that some of the higher--level political afflictions of the contemporary public sphere---mass surveillance and online censorship,